romekb/yoRadio_spdif/README.md

 In hardware, the COAXIAL spdif output is simple.
 For COAX just put a 470 ohm series resistor between the pin declared as SPDIF_OUT and the cinch socket that is the COAX output.
 For optical output you can use TOSLINK transmitter like FCR684214T or TOTX173, or any other.
 In some cases, even a red LED with a 100 ohm series resistor is sufficient.

-I provide my "myoptions.h" file for reference.
+I provide my "myoptions.h" file for reference for CYD.
+File myoptions_32.h is for IPS ESP32 CYD (https://www.lcdwiki.com/3.2inch_ESP32-32E_Display), and myoptions_35.h is for Guition JC3248W535 <br>
 I use CYD module with additional PSRAM chip, PCM5102A DAC and coaxial spdif output connected to Data pin of DAC for common usage.

 Tested on internet radio provided AAC and MP3 streams, and on MP3 files on SD card (testing up to 320kbps MP3 stations and about 200kbps AAC and OGG-FLAC, OGG-OPUS & OGG-VORBIS).